Gaju02/Backend-solution/README.md

 To shut down the server, we need to press the CTRL+C combination in the command prompt or manually stop the server if it was launched in an IDE environment, such as IntelliJ.

 *I have also included a folder with photos showing the process of the server running after entering the above commands.
-It can be found in the repository in a folder named: photosOfRunningServer :).
+It can be found in the repository in a directory named: photosOfRunningServer :).

 Update: 25.04.2023 15:23